Taiizor/tauri-plugin-cache/README.md

 - `options`: Optional settings
   - `ttl`: Time-to-live in seconds (item will be deleted after this time)
   - `compress`: Whether to compress the data before storing
+  - `compressionMethod`: Compression method to use (CompressionMethod.Zlib or CompressionMethod.Lzma2)

 #### `get<T = any>(key: string): Promise<T | null>`